Business Administration (MBA)

 Project Management provides students with an academic curriculum focused on planning, leading, organizing, and controlling the resources and schedules of large-scale projects such as software development projects, engineering projects, civic improvement projects, or construction projects.
 A project is a temporary group activity with the goal to create a unique work product.

-• MIS 697: Project Planning and Development
+• MIS 697: Project Planning and Management

-• MIS 750: Strategic Project Management
+• MIS 750: Strategic Program Management

 • MIS 585: Fundamentals of Cybersecurity Management (Prerequisite: MIS 687)